Originally published on Sep 15, 2016, updated on Jul 11, 2023.

 Nobody knows a place better than the people born and bred right there.
-That’s why we have asked some of the top Galician travel bloggers about the best spots and things to see in Galicia you should not miss in your next visit.
+That’s why we have reached out to a group of top Galician travel bloggers, who possess an unparalleled knowledge of their homeland, to share their insights on the best spots and must-see attractions in Galicia.

 The Most Stunning Spots In Galicia

 Cathedral’s Beach (Playa de las Catedrales) holds a special place in the hearts of both locals and visitors alike.
 Situated in A Mariña Lucense and a mere 10km away from Ribadeo, my hometown, this renowned spot is often at the top of many travelers’ must-visit lists.
 However, its inclusion here is not solely due to its proximity.
 The truth is, Cathedral’s Beach has earned its rightful spot because of the sheer magic it exudes.

 Having gained popularity and experiencing a tourism boom in recent times, authorities have had to implement visitor restrictions, allowing fewer than five thousand people to explore its wonders each day.
 However, I have a recommendation for you – why not venture here during the Winter months?